thegreenhouseio/docker-nodejs-dev/README.md

 1. Disconnect from the contaier `exit`
 1. Destroy the container `docker rm nodejs-dev-app`

+There is a _package.json_ file available to test with as well in the _fixtures_ directory.

 ### Continuous Integration
 [CircleCI](https://circleci.com/) is used to build the container on each PR.